When Will Off-Payroll Working in the Private Sector Take Effect?

 6 April 2021

-Off-payroll working in the private sector has been postponed.
-This is in response to the ongoing spread of COVID-19.
-The legislation is now expected to take effect on 6 April 2021, rather than 6 April 2020.
+The legislation on off-payroll working in the private sector is expected to take effect on 6 April 2021, rather than 6 April 2020, as was previously arranged.

 About Off-Payroll Working Rules